-The Greatest Raider of them All.
+The Greatest Raider of them all.

 Other than Al Davis, NO ONE ever made an impact on the Oakland Raiders like Ron Wolf did.

-Citing differences with the meddling Bucs owner Hugh Culverhouse and head coach John McKay, Wolf came back to the Raiders before the 1980 season.
+Citing differences with the meddling Bucs owner Hugh Culverhouse and head coach John McKay, Wolf came back to the Raiders before the 1979 season.
 In usual fashion the Raiders soon drafted players like Marcus Allen (who they literally had to con Mr. Davis into thinking he was faster than he was) and Howie Long.
-Players that other teams said were reaches.
 Allen was considered a question mark by many because he was considered too slow and Long was thought to be a long shot due to him coming out of Villanova who no longer had football.
 Unfortunately though, Mr. Davis transformation had begun.

 In time, every team that Ron Wolf directed became a winner.
-Last year during his daily interview on CBS sports in the bay area, John Madden said the unsung hero of the Raiders will always be Ron Wolf.
-Mr. Davis would allow him to draft players that fit the Raider mold.
-They both were on the same page and it was pure magic.
+Last year during his daily interview on KCBS sports in the bay area, John Madden said, “The unsung hero of the Raiders will always be Ron Wolf.
+When Ron and Al were on the same page, it was pure magic.
 The genius of Mr. Davis at that time was to trust Ron Wolf and the scouts and it helped create a winning formula”.

 Wolf’s mentoring tree is long and talented.
 It includes Packers GM Ted Thompson, Seahawks GM John Schneider, Chiefs GM John Dorsey, Washington GM Scot McCloughan, and Raiders GM Reggie McKenzie.